The Vermont Statutes Online

 (5) “Division” means the Division of Occupational Health.

-(7) “Employer” means a person, as hereinafter defined, who employs one or more persons.
+(7) “Employer” means a person, as defined pursuant to subdivision (8) of this section, who employs one or more persons.

 (8) “Person” means a natural person, corporation, partnership, trust, society, club, association, or other organization, including municipalities and the State and its instrumentalities.

-(9) “Place of employment” means any place where an employee is engaged in performance of his or her work or duties, or which is used in connection with an employee’s employment.
+(9) “Place of employment” means any place where an employee is engaged in performance of the employee’s work or duties, or that is used in connection with an employee’s employment.
 It includes structures, buildings, machinery, equipment, tools, appliances, and materials used in connection with the employment.
 It also includes land and premises where an employer is carrying on any activity or business involving the use of one or more employees.

-(10) “Premises” means land and the structures thereon which contains a place of employment as herein defined.
+(10) “Premises” means land and the structures thereon that contains a place of employment as defined pursuant to subdivision (9) of this section.

 (11) “Rule” means a rule or regulation.

-(12) “VOSHA Code” means subchapters 4 and 5 of this chapter and 18 V.S.A. chapter 28, and the rules adopted thereunder.
+(12) “VOSHA Code” means subchapters 4 and 5 of this chapter, 18 V.S.A. chapter 28, and the rules adopted pursuant to those provisions.

 (13) “Review Board” means the Occupational Safety and Health Review Board.

-(14) “Secretary of Labor” means the Secretary of Labor of the United States of America.
+(14) “Secretary of Labor” means the Secretary of the U.S. Department of Labor.

 (a) 3 V.S.A. chapter 25, relating to administrative procedure, shall apply to this chapter and the VOSHA Code.

-(b) All or part of a printed publication of standards or rules, including standards promulgated under the Act, may be made a rule or part of a rule under this chapter or the VOSHA Code, by reference in the rule to the printed publication by its title and where it may be procured at the time the rule is promulgated under this chapter.
+(b) All or part of a printed publication of standards or rules, including standards promulgated under the Act, may be made a rule or part of a rule adopted under this chapter or the VOSHA Code, by reference in the rule to the printed publication by its title and where it may be procured at the time the rule is adopted under this chapter.
 (Added 1971, No. 205 (Adj.
-Sess.), § 1.)
+Sess.), § 1; amended 2023, No. 85 (Adj.
+Sess.), § 63, eff.
+July 1, 2024.)

-(a) In cases involving a work place, the Secretary of Human Services, in the case of health standards, and the Commissioner, in the case of safety standards, may grant a variance from a standard or any provision thereof promulgated in a rule, under the same terms, conditions, and criteria as the federal Secretary of Labor may under sections 6(b)(6) and (d) of the Act.
+(a) In cases involving a workplace, the Secretary of Human Services, in the case of health standards, and the Commissioner, in the case of safety standards, may grant a variance from a standard or any provision of a standard adopted in a rule, under the same terms, conditions, and criteria as the Secretary of Labor may under sections 6(b)(6) and (d) of the Act.

 (b) The Secretary of Human Services, in the case of health standards, and the Commissioner, in the case of safety standards, may grant a variance, tolerance, or exemption to and from any or all provisions of the VOSHA Code as found necessary and proper to avoid serious impairment of the national defense.
-Such action shall not be taken without the written consent of a federal official authorized to make such variation, tolerance or exemption to and from any or all provisions of the Act.
+The action shall not be taken without the written consent of a federal official authorized to make such variation, tolerance, or exemption to and from any or all provisions of the Act.
 (Added 1971, No. 205 (Adj.
 Sess.), § 1; amended 1973, No. 214 (Adj.
-Sess.), § 8.)
+Sess.), § 8; 2023, No. 85 (Adj.
+Sess.), § 64, eff.
+July 1, 2024.)

-(a) The Commissioner or the Director, or their agents, may enter upon a premise, upon presenting appropriate credentials to the occupant, at reasonable times, for the purpose of inspecting the premises within reasonable limits and in a reasonable manner, to determine whether the provisions of the VOSHA Code and this chapter and the rules adopted thereunder are being observed.
-If entry is refused, the Commissioner or the Director may apply to a Superior judge for an order to enforce the rights given to the Commissioner and the Director and their agents under this section.
+(a) The Commissioner or the Director, or their agents, may enter upon a premises, upon presenting appropriate credentials to the occupant, at reasonable times, for the purpose of inspecting the premises within reasonable limits and in a reasonable manner, to determine whether the provisions of the VOSHA Code and this chapter and the rules adopted pursuant to the VOSHA Code and this chapter are being observed.
+If entry is refused, the Commissioner or the Director may apply to a Superior Court judge for an order to enforce the rights given to the Commissioner and the Director and their agents under this section.

-(b) In making inspections and investigations, the Commissioner or the Director, as the case may be, may require the attendance and testimony of witnesses and the production of evidence under oath.
-Witnesses shall be paid the same fees and mileage as are paid witnesses in the Superior courts in criminal cases.
-In case of a contumacy, failure, or refusal of any person to obey such an order, any Superior Court within the jurisdiction of which the person is found or resides or transacts business, upon the application by the Commissioner, shall have jurisdiction to issue to the person an order requiring him or her to appear to produce evidence if, as, and when so ordered, and to give testimony relating to the matter under investigation or in question.
-Any failure to obey such order of the court may be punished by the court as a contempt thereof.
+(b) In making inspections and investigations, the Commissioner or the Director may require the attendance and testimony of witnesses and the production of evidence under oath.
+Witnesses shall be paid the same fees and mileage as are paid witnesses in Superior Court in criminal cases.
+In case of a contumacy, failure, or refusal of any person to obey such an order, any Superior Court within the jurisdiction of which the person is found resides, or transacts business, upon the application by the Commissioner, shall have jurisdiction to issue to the person an order requiring the person to appear to produce evidence if, as, and when so ordered, and to give testimony relating to the matter under investigation or in question.
+Any failure to obey such order of the court may be punished by the court as a contempt of court.

 (c) No person shall give advance notice of any inspection under the VOSHA Code, without prior authority of the Commissioner or the Director, which shall be in writing.